 From this page and the links on the right, you can find out more about our department and the mathematics major.
-Also here is the Undergraduate Guide (PDF) which contains much of the information on this web site in printable form.

 For further information, you can go to the Mathematics Department Office (202 Fenton) where someone will either be able to answer your question, or refer you to someone who can.

 The Department: The Mathematics Department is located in Fenton Hall (picture right) and Deady Hall (picture below).
 The majority of mathematics classes are taught in Deady Hall, in small classes of 35-40 students.
 The American Mathematical Society has ranked us as one of the top group of U.S. research departments in mathematics.
 There are around 30 faculty members in the department.

 Obtaining Advice: Most students get information about the department from fellow students, professors, peer advisors and their academic advisors.
 The information on this web page is intended to supplement these sources, not to replace them.
 In particular, a student should take full advantage of opportunities for contact with his or her advisor.
 The Mathematics Department has an undergraduate affairs committee whose duties include advising all undergraduate majors.
 Students are assigned advisors either during introDUCKtion, or at the fall meeting for new majors held during registration week, or at a later time by appointment either with the head undergraduate advisor, Hayden Harker, or with another mathematics advisor.